Souan Nabeshima

 How far ahead should I book Souan Nabeshima?

 Book as early as possible, ideally several weeks out.
-With only six counter seats, no private rooms, and a Tabelog score above 4.28 earned over four consecutive Bronze award cycles, availability is tight.
+With only six counter seats, no private rooms, a Tabelog score above 4.28 earned over four consecutive Bronze award cycles, availability is tight.
 Reservations can be made via fukuchiyo.com.
-The venue accepts VISA, Mastercard, JCB, AMEX, and Diners; electronic money and QR code payments are not accepted.
+The venue accepts VISA, Mastercard, JCB, AMEX, Diners; electronic money and QR code payments are not accepted.

 Is Souan Nabeshima good for solo dining?